DoofenCorp/Speak-to-VLC/README.md

 ## 1. Install all requirements:

-1. Install Python >=3.8 if not already installed.
+1. Install Python >= 3.8 if not already installed. **IMPORTANT:** Choose to install pip alongwith the installation.
 1. Then run `req.bat` (Windows) OR `req.sh` (*nix/MacOS) to install all requirements from requirements.txt
 * Note: Run the `req.bat` as Administrator on  Windows if you have Python installed in `C:\Program Files\`.
 Similarly, try `sudo` mode for *nix/MacOS
 * Internet connectivity for speech recognition